ndming/torpedo/README.md

 is suitable for experiments and extensions.

 ### Prerequisites
-There are no prerequisite dependencies for building the library on Linux since all dependencies, including Vulkan and compilers, are going to be managed via an isolated `conda` environment.
+All dependencies are going to be managed via an isolated `conda` environment, including Vulkan and C++ build tools (CMake, Ninja. etc.).

-On Windows, MSVC version `>=19.39` must be installed via Visual Studio (version `>=17.9.7`).
-The library only needs the VS [BuildTools](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2022) with the following components in the *Desktop development C++* workload:
-- MSVC v143 - VS2022 C++ x86/64 build tools
-- Windows SDK (either 10 or 11)

 Set up the environment with `conda`/`mamba`:
 ```shell